gptscript-ai/answers-from-the-internet/README.md

-# browser-question
+# Answers from the Internet

-This tool answers a question provided to it by using the Chrome browser to search Google.
+This tool answers a question provided to it by using a browser to search Google.

 ## Example